gethynellis/Power-Platform-Automation-One-Day/Lab 2 Business_rule.md

 lab, you will create columns and use business rules to control visibility of the columns without needing custom code.

+## ALL EXERCISES ARE TO BE COMPLETED IN THE VIRTUAL MACHINE PROVIDED BY SKILLABLE (OR OTHER HOSTING PROVIDER)

 ## Exercise 1 - Prepare the solution

 ### Task 1 – Add Columns to Knowledge Question